Tom Hanafan

 Tom P. Hanafan is the former mayor of Council Bluffs, Iowa and is a past president of the Iowa League of Cities.

 Education

 Hanafan graduated from Thomas Jefferson High School.
 While in high school, he played football and baseball and worked a number of different jobs including delivering newspapers, cleaning windows and cleaning an ice cream truck.
 After graduating high school, he received a scholarship to football at the University of South Dakota.
 During the summer, he would go back home to work for his dad at the Union Pacific Railroad in Omaha.

 Family

 Hanafan is the son of Robert and Evelyn Hanafan.
 He has two sisters, Nancy and Barbara, and a younger brother, Mike.
 In 1969, he married his wife Shirley.

+Legacy

+Hanafan is memorialised in the Tom Hanafan River’s Edge Park in Council Bluffs, Iowa, along the Missouri River at the foot of the Bob Kerrey Pedestrian Bridge, directly across from downtown Omaha, Nebraska.